 How a Construction Injury Lawyer Can Help

 Obtaining compensation for a construction site injury is not something to take lightly.
-The experienced construction accident lawyers at Greenberg & Ruby LLP have a long and successful track record of helping injured victims secure maximum compensation for their losses.
+The experienced construction accident lawyers at Greenberg And Ruby Injury Attorneys have a long and successful track record of helping injured victims secure maximum compensation for their losses.
 They understand the physical, emotional and financial challenges that workers and their families suffer through in the aftermath of a traumatic accident, and they know how to meet their needs.
 Call (323) 782-0535 for a free consultation and comprehensive case evaluation.